apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

                 .build();
 ```

-Each `PrometheusTimeSeries` instance can contain multiple samples and you can call `.addSample(...)` multiple times.
+Each `PrometheusTimeSeries` instance can contain multiple samples.
+Call `.addSample(...)` multiple times to add each of them.
+The order samples are added is retained.
 The max number of samples per record is limited by the `maxBatchSizeInSamples` configuration.

-Note that aggregating multiple samples into a single `PrometheusTimeSeries` record may improve write performances.
+Aggregating multiple samples into a single `PrometheusTimeSeries` record may improve write performances.

 ## Prometheus remote-write constraints

-Prometheus imposes strict constrains on data format and ordering.
-Any write request violating these constraints is rejected.
+Prometheus imposes strict constrains on data format and on ordering.

-For details about Prometheus Remote-Write interface constraints, see [Remote-Write specification](https://prometheus.io/docs/specs/remote_write_spec).
+Any write request containing records that violate these constraints is rejected.

+See [Remote Write specification](https://prometheus.io/docs/specs/remote_write_spec) for details about these constrains.

-In practice, the behavior of the Remote-Write endpoint varies based on the Prometheus implementation and its configuration,
+In practice, the behavior when write data to a Prometheus-compatible backend, depends on the Prometheus implementation and configuration.
-and some of these constraints may be relaxed.
+In some cases, these constraints are relaxed, and writes violating the Remote Write specifications may be accepted.

-The Flink Prometheus connector **does not enforce** any data constraints directly.
-The user is responsible of sending well-formed and
+For this reason, this connector **does not enforce** any data constraints directly.
-in-order data to the sink, respecting the actual constraints of the Prometheus implementation in use.
+The user is responsible of sending to the sink data that does not violate the actual constraints of your Prometheus implementation.
-For more details, see [User responsibilities](#user-responsibilities)
+See [User responsibilities](#user-responsibilities) for more details.

 ### Ordering constraints

-Remote-Write specification imposes ordering constrains at multiple levels:
+Remote Write specification require multiple ordering constraints:

 1. **Labels** within a `PrometheusTimeSeries` record must be in lexicographical **order by `key`**.
 2. **Samples** within a `PrometheusTimeSeries` record must be in **`timestamp` order**, from older to newer.
 3. **All samples** belonging to the **same time-series** (a unique set of labels and metricName) must be written in **`timestamp` order**.
-4. Duplicate Samples belonging to the **same time-series** and with the **same timestamp** are not allowed
+4. Withing the **same time-series**, duplicate samples with the **same timestamp** are not allowed

-If the Prometheus implementation supports [*out-of-order time window*](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tsdb), and
-and the option is enabled, the third constraint above is relaxed.
-You can send out-of-order samples within the configurable
+When the Prometheus-compatible backend implementation supports [*out-of-order time window*](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tsdb) and the option is enabled, sample ordering constraint is relaxed.
+You can send out of order data withing the configured window.
-time window.

 ### Format constraints

-The `PrometheusTimeSeries` records sent to the sink must respect the following constraints:
+The `PrometheusTimeSeries` records sent to the sink must also respect the following constraints:

 * **`metricName`** must be defined and non-empty.
 The connector translates this property into the value of the `__name__` label.
 * Label **names** must follow the regex `[a-zA-Z:_]([a-zA-Z0-9_:])`.
 * Label **names** must not begin with `__` (double underscore).
 These label names are reserved.
+* No duplicate Label **names** is allowed.
 * Label **values** and `metricName` may contain any UTF-8 character.
 * Label **values** cannot be empty (null or empty string).

-Records violating these constraints may be rejected by Prometheus.
+The `PrometheusTimeSeries` builder does not enforce these constraints.

 ### User responsibilities

 The user is responsible for sending to the sink records (`PrometheusTimeSeries`) respecting format and ordering
-constraints of your Prometheus installation.
+constraints required by your Prometheus implementation.
 The connector does not perform any validation or reordering.

 Sample ordering by timestamp is particularly important.
-Samples belonging to the same time-series, i.e. with the same set of Labels and metric name, must be in timestamp order.
+Samples belonging to the same time-series, i.e. with the same set of Labels and the same metric name, must be written in timestamp order.
-Data must be generated in order, and order must be retained upstream of the sink.
-This usually implies partitioning records by the combination
+Source data must be generated in order.
+The order must also be retained before the sink.
+When partitioning the data, records with same set of labels and metric name must be sent to the same partition, in order to retain ordering.

-of all Labels and metric name.
+Malformed or out of order records written to the Remote Write endpoint are rejected and dropped by the sink.
+This may cause data loss.
+See

 Any record violating ordering sent to the sink is dropped and may cause other records batched in the same write-request to be dropped.
-See [Error handling](#error-handling) for more details.
+For more details, see [Connector guarantees](#connector-guarantees).

 ### Sink parallelism and keyed streams

-Each sink operator sub-task uses a single thread to send write requests to the Prometheus Remote-Write endpoint.
+Each sink operator sub-task uses a single thread to send write requests to the Remote Write endpoint, and `PrometheusTimeSeries` records
-`PrometheusTimeSeries` records are written in the order they are received by the sub-task.
-However, sending to
+are written in the same order as theyare received by the sub-task.

-different sub-tasks  records belonging to the same time-series (i.e. `PrometheusTimeSeries` with identical set of labels
+To ensure all records belonging to the same time-series (i.e. `PrometheusTimeSeries` with identical list of `Label` and `metricName`)
-and metric name) may result in out-of-order writes, rejected by Prometheus.

-The sink allows parallelism > 1 to scale writes.
-To prevent from introducing accidental out-of-order writes, the input
-of the sink must be keyed ensuring that all records belonging to the same time-series must be handled by the same sink sub-task.

-You can achieve this with a `keyBy()` using `PrometheusTimeSeriesLabelsAndMetricNameKeySelector` as key selector.
+are written by the same sink subtask, the stream of `PrometheusTimeSeries` must be keyed using `PrometheusTimeSeriesLabelsAndMetricNameKeySelector`.

 ```java
 DataStream<MyRecord> inputRecords;
 // ...
 KeyedStream<PrometheusTimeSeries> timeSeries = inputRecords